A healthy brain is essential to life.

 Decompress from daily stress.
 Slow down.
 Meditate.
 Research shows that people who find means to relax and calm the mind are better able to find solutions to problems.
 They show better concentration.
 They have better recall.
 They are more efficient at problem solving.

 There is a variety of helpful ways to reduce stress.
-Meditation, visualization, affirmation, and yoga help calm the mind.
+Meditation, visualization, affirmation, playing let it ride online and yoga help calm the mind.
 These practices help to ease the tension in both your mind and body and promote optimism, emotional well-being, and self-confidence.

 Give your brain the stimulation that it needs